 Ms. Nancy Massicotte reports

-DynaCERT manufactures and distributes carbon emission reduction technology for use with internal combustion engines.
-As part of the growing global hydrogen economy, the company's patented technology creates hydrogen and oxygen on-demand through a unique electrolysis system and supplies these gases through the air intake to enhance combustion, resulting in lower carbon emissions and greater fuel efficiency.
-Its technology is designed for use with many types and sizes of diesel engines used in on-road vehicles, reefer trailers, off-road construction, power generation, mining and forestry equipment, marine vessels, and railway locomotives.
+dynaCERT manufactures and distributes carbon emission reduction technology for use with internal combustion engines.
+As part of the growing global hydrogen economy, our patented technology creates hydrogen and oxygen on-demand through a unique electrolysis system and supplies these gases through the air intake to enhance combustion, resulting in lower carbon emissions and greater fuel efficiency.
+The company's technology is designed for use with many types and sizes of diesel engines used in on-road vehicles, reefer trailers, off-road construction, power generation, mining and forestry equipment, marine vessels and railway locomotives.

 © 2020 Canjex Publishing Ltd. All rights reserved.